Petlaz/health-xai-prediction/README.md

 python -m src.tuning.randomized_search
 ```

-### 3. Explore in Notebooks
+### 3. Explore in Notebos

-- `notebooks/01_exploratory_analysis.ipynb` — Re-run for exploratory visuals generated from the processed dataset.
+- `notebos/01_exploratory_analysis.ipynb` — Re-run for exploratory visuals generated from the processed dataset.

-- `notebooks/02_data_processing.ipynb` — Sandbox for alternative imputation/encoding strategies prior to updating `src/data_preprocessing.py`.
+- `notebos/02_data_processing.ipynb` — Sandbox for alternative imputation/encoding strategies prior to updating `src/data_preprocessing.py`.

-- `notebooks/03_modeling.ipynb` — End-to-end baseline and tuning workflow: training, evaluation, diagnostics, and tuned-vs-baseline comparisons.
+- `notebos/03_modeling.ipynb` — End-to-end baseline and tuning workflow: training, evaluation, diagnostics, and tuned-vs-baseline comparisons.

-Each notebook prepends the project root to `sys.path` to enable `from src...` imports when run inside the `notebooks/` directory.
+Each notebo prepends the project root to `sys.path` to enable `from src...` imports when run inside the `notebos/` directory.

 ---